plotly/dash-sample-apps/apps/dash-oil-gas-ternary/README.md

-## Dash-oil-gas-ternary
+## dash-oil-gas-ternary

 `dash-oil-gas-ternary` creates a dashboard for mineral composition evaluations from natural gas wells.
-By pairing geographic map of well locations with ternary diagram, this app helps geologists to find out results of gas wells with relationship to formations or rock types.
+By pairing a geographic map of well locations with ternary diagram, this app helps geologists to find out results of gas wells with relationship to formations or rock types.
 This is a demo of Dash interactive Python framework developed by [Plotly](https//plot.ly/).

 ![Animated](assets/Screencast.gif)